A group is a way to narrow in the population for data aggregation & visualization.

 Groups are entirely customizable.
 Common examples of Groups that users frequently use are:

-Top "x" Players - Using basketball as an example sport, plug your top 7 minutes players into this group for the season.
+Top "x" Players - Using basketball as an example sport, plug your top 7-minute players into this group for the season.

 3 Important Things To Know